Pece17/LinuxServerManagement/README.md

 sudo apt install -y curl
 ```

-Download the latest Compose - note that this command should be copied from the instructions of the website using the browser with ```bustergraafinen``` because it won't format right if copied from Windows
+Download the latest Compose - note that this command should be copied from the instructions of the website using the browser in ```bustergraafinen``` because it won't format right if copied from Windows

 ```
 curl -s https://api.github.com/repos/docker/compose/releases/latest \